 The cons of Adderall use in non-ADHD persons

 The cons of using this drug in persons who do not have ADHD weigh more heavily than the pros.
-The effects of Adderall in non-ADHD persons can cause very detrimental effects, the chief of which is the potential for drug overdose.
+The effects of Adderall in non-ADHD persons can cause very detrimental effects, the chief of which is the potential for a drug overdose.
 Since the Adderall use is not regulated by the physician, the result is taking more than the recommended limit.
 This can also become addictive as the body displays withdrawal symptoms in the absence of the high doses of Adderall.
-Unlike Provigil, these effects of overdose and addiction can even be fatal.
+Unlike Modafinil, these effects of overdose and addiction can even be fatal.
 Non-ADHD Adderall users also have a higher risk of developing side effects as the drug does not actually treat any health condition.
 Physically, the person may experience adverse symptoms like rapid heartbeat, high blood pressure, seizures, very high body temperatures, trouble sleeping, and cardiovascular failure.
 Consequences can also result in mental health problems like hyperactive behavior, depression, hallucinations, and suicidal thoughts.

 When taking Adderall becomes addictive in non-ADHD persons, they may often resort to more risk-taking behavior and combine it other drugs making it more harmful than beneficial.
 Always consult with a physician before taking it to ensure that the drug and the dose strength are right for your health.